pparacch/codeQuality/PITCHME.md

 #### Interactive Development Environment (IDE)

-_An IDE does not make you a good programmer but can make your life easier._
+_An IDE does not make you a good programmer but_
+_can make your life easier._

 - code completion
 - syntax highlight
 - search
 - refactoring
+- ...

 +++